Kanchipuram district

-Kancheepuram district is one of the 38 districts in the state of Tamil Nadu in India.
+Kanchipuram district is one of the 38 districts in the state of Tamil Nadu in India.
 The area comprising the present day Kancheepuram district was earlier a part of Chingleput district.
-The original Chingleput district was split in 1997 into form the present day Kancheepuram and Tiruvallur districts.
+The original Chingleput district was split in 1997 into form the present day Kanchipuram and Tiruvallur districts.

 On 18 July 2019, Chengalpattu district was carved out of Kanchipuram district, with suburbs from Chengalpet towards Chennai under the district headquarters in Chengalpet.
-The separation came into effect from 29 November which was done by Chief Minister Mr. Edappadi K Palaniswami.
+The separation came into effect from 29 November which was done by former Chief Minister Mr. Edappadi K Palaniswami.

 Geography

-Kancheepuram district is situated on the North Eastern part of Tamil Nadu.
+Kanchipuram district is situated on the North Eastern part of Tamil Nadu.
 It is bounded by Chengalpattu district in the East, Chennai district in the northeast, Ranipet and Tiruvannamalai districts in the west and Thiruvallur district in the north.
 It lies between 11° 00' to 12° 00' latitudes and 77° 28' to 78° 50' longitudes.
 The district has a total geographical area of 4,43,210 hectares.

 The table below shows the maximum and minimum temperatures experienced in the district during different seasons.

 Northeast and Southwest monsoon are the major donors, with 54% and 36% contribution each to the total annual rainfall.
 During normal monsoon, the district receives a rainfall of 1200 mm.

 The Palar river is the most important river running through the district.
 Through most of the year it remains dry, attributed to the construction of dams across the river in Andhra Pradesh.
 There are only a few hills of considerable elevation in the district.
 The southern part of Maduranthakam taluk contains small hills.
 The total forest area in the district is 23,586 hectares.